andersfischernielsen/FlowIT-Second-Year-Project/docs/Rapport/PreHandin.md

 This report describes the software, that was designed and built by the group during the project.

-The purpose of the system is to "construct a generic workflow system", that enables users (through a Windows-client) to have an overview of and execute the events within a workflow.
-An "event" is one part / a step of a workflow.
+As a brief introduction, the purpose of the system is to "construct a generic workflow system", that enables users (through a Windows-client) to get an overview of and execute the events within a workflow.
+An "event" is here a part / step of a workflow.

 The project hence is concerned with implementing the software within the Windows-client, the Events and a central Server, that acts an intermediate between the Client and the Events.
+The three parts must be implemented such that they run in a distributed fashion.

 # Implemented workflow

 This section describes the workflow, that has been implemented in the delivered system.
-The workflow was based at a textual description, provided by external partner in Brazil.
+The workflow was based at a textual description, provided by the external partner in Brazil.

 The workflow concerns medical care and treatment at a hospital.

-We have deliberately decided to omit certain parts of the given workflow.
+We have deliberately decided to simplify and omit certain parts of the given workflow.
 This was done, so the group could focus at implementing core-functionality first, before moving on to more complex workflows.
+The group hopes to be able to support more complex workflows is the second part of this project.

-The implemented workflow is seen in the illustration below.
+The workflow, that is implemented in the delivered software, is seen in the illustration below, and generated through the online-tool available at [DCRGraph.net](www.dcrgraph.net)

 <!--Inser illustration: missing!-->

 # How to run the system

 This section describes how to run the provided software; namely the Windows Client ("Client").

+## Server
+The Server needs not be started, since it is already running online, and Client is targeting that service.

+## Event

 ## Client
 In order to start up the Client, double-click on the Client.exe-file (located at \??\??) with the Flow-icon.